 FAQs

-What weight weighted vest should I start with?
+What weight red weighted vest should I start with?

 How do I ensure a proper fit with a weighted vest?

 A snug, secure fit is crucial.
-Look for adjustable straps (shoulder, chest, and waist) to minimize shifting during exercise.
-The vest shouldn’t restrict your range of motion or cause chafing.
+Look for vests with adjustable straps around the torso and shoulders to minimize bouncing.
+The vest should lie flat against your back and not ride up during movement.

-What are the benefits of choosing an adjustable weighted vest?
+What are the benefits of using a weighted vest for training?